metal-stack/docs/docs/src/development/proposals/MEP16/README.md

 In general this proposal is not thought to be implemented in one batch.
 Instead an incremental approach is required.

 1. Enhance firewall-controller

-  - reduce coupling between controllers
+    - Reduce coupling between controllers
-  - introduce controller config
+    - Introduce controller config
-  - abstract module to write into distinct nftable rules for every controller
+    - Abstract module to write into distinct nftable rules for every controller
-  - implement `sources.static`, but not `sources.metal`
+    - Implement `sources.static`, but not `sources.metal`
-  - GEPM should set `FirewallDeployment.spec.userdataContents`
+    - GEPM should set `FirewallDeployment.spec.template.spec.userdataContents`

 2. Allow Cluster API to use the FCM with static ruleset

-  - Add `firewall.metal-stack.io/paused` annotation (managed by CAPMS during move, theoretically useful for Gardener shoot migration as well to avoid shallow deletion).
+    - Add `firewall.metal-stack.io/paused` annotation (managed by CAPMS during `clusterctl move`, theoretically useful for Gardener shoot migration as well to avoid shallow deletion).
-  - Reconcile multiple `FirewallDeployment` resources per namespace.
+    - Reconcile multiple `FirewallDeployment` resources across multiple namespaces.
+For Gardener the old behavior of reconciling only one namespace should persist.
     - Allow setting the `firewall.metal-stack.io/no-controller-connection` annotation through the `FirewallDeployment` (either through the template or inheritance).
-  - Add `MetalStackCluster.Spec.FirewallTemplate`.
+    - Add `MetalStackCluster.spec.firewallTemplate`.
-  - Make `MetalStackCluster.Spec.NodeNetworkID` optional if `Spec.FirewallTemplate` given.
+    - Make `MetalStackCluster.spec.nodeNetworkID` optional if `spec.firewallTemplate` given.

 3. Add `sources.metal` as configuration option.

     - Allow updates of firewall rules in the metal-apiserver.
     - Depends on [MEP-4](../MEP4/README.md) metal-apiserver progress

-4. Migrate the GEPM to use `sources.metal`
+4. Potentially migrate the GEPM to use `sources.metal`

-## Alternatives Considered

-- instead of the generic data sources, for each mechanism a kubeconfig could be provided.
-Though this is not a scalable nor flexible approach.
-In the end the same internal data structure is still needed.
-- store network rules in firewall within the metal-apiserver